-Sportscaster James Brown, a man who seeks to honor God in all he does, will be one of the hosts for this Sunday’s Super Bowl 50 pregame show on CBS.
+Sportscaster James Brown, a man who seeks to honor God in all he does, will be one of the hosts for tonight’s Super Bowl 50 pregame show on CBS.

 In the September 2014 issue of Decision magazine, Brown discussed marriage, sports and a different take on getting ahead at work.